peerreynders/astro-wc-ssr-demo/README.md

 >
 > [Data-Oriented Design: Mapping the problem](https://www.dataorienteddesign.com/dodbook/node12.html#SECTION001220000000000000000)

 Of course that approach won't work in web development as there is no one machine to run the clients or the servers on.
 But there should always be serious considerations of what trade offs are being made.
-Meanwhile the reported developer convenience of React-style components really hasn't resulted in the desired [trickle-down UX](https://infrequently.org/2023/02/the-market-for-lemons/#:~:text=the%20koans%20of-,trickle%2Ddown%20UX,-%E2%80%94%20it%20can) while the cost to UX has been [reported](https://aerotwist.com/blog/react-plus-performance-equals-what/) [again](https://timkadlec.com/remembers/2020-04-21-the-cost-of-javascript-frameworks/#javascript-main-thread-time) and [again](https://css-tricks.com/radeventlistener-a-tale-of-client-side-framework-performance/).
+Meanwhile the reported developer convenience of React-style components really hasn't resulted in the desired [trickle-down UX](https://infrequently.org/2023/02/the-market-for-lemons/#:~:text=the%20koans%20of-,trickle%2Ddown%20UX,-%E2%80%94%20it%20can) while the cost to UX has been [reported](https://aerotwist.com/blog/react-plus-performance-equals-what/) [again](https://timkadlec.com/remembers/2020-04-21-the-cost-of-javascript-frameworks/#javascript-main-thread-time) and [again](https://css-tricks.com/radeventlistener-a-tale-of-client-side-framework-performance/) (though to some extend the "ecosystem" [is to blame as well](https://twitter.com/dan_abramov/status/1259618524751958016)).

 Web development's pre-occupation with **components** could simply be *bad for creating an optimal solution* for client browsers.
 Browsers were designed for pages, not components.
 So for an optimal end user experience use all performant browser features to maximum effect.
 That includes creating DOM from server rendered HTML whenever reasonable rather than running JavaScript to create it and using CSS that is available before JavaScript even has a chance to run, both of which can proceed to parse and layout before or in [parallel](https://developer.chrome.com/blog/inside-browser-part1/) to JavaScript [downloading, parsing and executing](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4#0d36).